What Wouldn't We do for Scotland? Book Launch @ Garioch Centre, Inverurie August 22nd @ 7pm

 And Yes, he does have an answer to share: this was/ is what 'they' would do, and do again, for 'their' Scotland!

-It's available online at £8/ US$12/ €11 + postage and packaging or over the counter at The Prestoungrange Gothenburg.
+The book itself is of course available at Garioch Centre and also online at £8/ US$12/ €11 + postage and packaging or over the counter at The Prestoungrange Gothenburg, Prestonpans.
 Online its HERE

 Here's the blurb!